charlesportoferreira/word2vec/Readme.md

         --aggregator:
           Select between sum or mean.
 Its set which way document vector will be generated

-        --binary:
+        --type:
           Optional parameter.
-Set true if you are using a binary model
+Select the type of model to use.
+Choices are: mssa, google, glove

         --noheader:
           Optinal parameter.
 Set true to just save the vectors